MENU

 When you come to Front Door, we start an electronic file.
 We only collect and use information necessary for the purpose of providing the agreed upon service.
 A more specific purpose statement for collecting and using your information can be found in the Information and Privacy section of the client handbook on this website or provided to you at your appointment.

-Lutherwood is required to report to our funders non-identifiable aggregate data (just numbers) and in some cases personally identifiable data collected about you for the purpose of demonstrating accountability and measuring the effectiveness of services.
+Starling Community Services is required to report to our funders non-identifiable aggregate data (just numbers) and in some cases personally identifiable data collected about you for the purpose of demonstrating accountability and measuring the effectiveness of services.
 For more information on funder required data, please refer to the Information and Privacy section of the client handbook on this website or inquire with your worker.

 Direct and Indirect Collection of Information